 Toddler Play at Home: Bubbles

 I save bubbles only for emergencies haha.
-My arm seriously gets tired blowing these bubbles because kids will want you to do this for hours before moving on.
+My arm seriously gets tired of blowing these bubbles because kids will want you to do this for hours before moving on.
 I keep a little bottle of bubble solution in a secret spot for when we are truly in need.

 Toddler Play at Home: House Hold Chores

 Watering plants, putting clothes away, folding, washing dishes, sorting, drying dishes, sweeping, mopping….you name it and kids can do it.
-We keep our house free of any harmful chemicals and toxins so they boys can truly help us with every single chore.
+We keep our house free of any harmful chemicals and toxins so the boys can truly help us with every single chore.
 They love it, we love it, and my semi-clean house is happy!

 Toddler Play at Home: Bonding with Furry Friends

 Staying home with children is such a treat for our furry friends.
 Our cat likes to sleep a lot during the day, but when he is awake he wants all of the attention.
-The boys help me to feed him, brush him, play with him and they love watching as I clean his kitty litter!
+The boys help me to feed him, brush him, and play with him and they love watching as I clean his kitty litter!